Fire Extinguisher Inspection & Maintenance

 Our Fire Services

 Fire extinguisher inspection and maintenance is required every 6 months.
 Signs are required at every fire extinguisher.
 Fire extinguishers need to be mounted at the correct height.
-Fire extinguishers must be hydrostatically pressure tested and recharged every five years.
+Fire extinguishers must be hydrostatically pressure tested and recharged (or replaced) every five years.

 We can look after all this for you and provide a digital compliance report for your records.